 Invite them to your upcoming Sunday morning preaching series

-Many churches have extra services and times for their Easter Sunday service that are different than what they do on a regular basis.
+Many churches have extra services and times for their Easter Sunday service that are different from what they do on a regular basis.
 Be sure to include a bulletin insert made up like an invitation that says something like the material below to let them know the regular times of your services and your upcoming sermon series:

 We are so glad you took time to attend our Easter Celebration Service.!